ManuelLerchner/MolSim-WS23-24/sheet04/submission/README.md

    The requirement was to be able to checkpoint a system of particles and use it as a starting point for a new simulation.
     * So instead of modelling equilibration as a seperate process and writing the checkpoint into a file to be then read by your actual simulation, we decided to see the equilibration as a pre- or a subsimulation.
-    * Now the user can link simulation files as subsimulations to your simulation which will we used to equilibrate your objects before merging them and starting the new simulation.
-This makes the process of equilibrating more intuitive and faster.
+    * Now the user can link other xml input files as subsimulations to another simulation.
+Those subsimulations will be automatically executed before the start of the "parent"-simulation and their final particle states saved into checkpoint files.
+Those particle states are simply copied into the simulation and used as starting points for further simulation.
-    * This works recurvively by letting subsimulations have further subsimulations.
+    * This works also recurvively by letting subsimulations have further subsimulations.
 This way you can intuitively build large systems by constructing them from smaller pieces.
-An extrme example can be seen in `/input/subsimulations/multiple_recursive_levels.xml`
+An extreme example can be seen in `/input/subsimulations/multiple_recursive_levels.xml`
       * The file defines two subsimulations, which then have subsimulations again and so on.
 The resulting computation tree looks like this:
         * Multiple recursive levels `[main simulation]`
           1. Top Left `[first simulation at depth 1]`